jess1104/jess1104/README.md

 Hi, I’m Jess.
 I’m a passionate front-end engineer from Taiwan.
-I have 5 years of Vue development experience.
+I have 5 years of front-end development experience.
 Also have experience working with uiux designers and flutter.

 ### 💾 My projects